haleyhfeng/Sudoku-Challenge/README.md

 # Sudoku Challenge

 Description: This project is aim to use optization to solve four datasets of the sudoku game.
-Since the problem fits the framework of linear programming, I'll be using LP combined with recursion method.
+Since the problem fits the framework of linear programming, I'll be using LP with weight combined with a function that checks for repeated values.

 ## Compile/Run the code